 Wine on the Fourth of July, you ask?
 And the Wine Curmudgeon asks, why not?
 What pairs better with barbecue, grilled chicken and other July 4-style foods?

 Here are three wines that will go with whatever is on your Independence Day Menu:

 ?
 Layer Cake Malbec 2007 ($16): I really didn’t want to like this, given the label — a picture of a chocolate layer cake.
 But it’s among the best malbecs, the national wine of Argentina, that I’ve tasted in a long time.
 It’s dark for a malbec, with an almost bacon fat smell, but still had lots and lots of typical blueberry fruit.
 In some ways, the style was more French with Argentine.
 I drank it with smoked chicken, and it was a winner.
 There are two other Layer Cake releases, a primitivo and a Cote du Rhone.
 Both are well-made wines, but I liked the malbec the best,

 ?
 Red Hot Mama NV ($10).
 I came across this New Mexico wine when I was judging in Taos, and was pleasantly surprised.
 Most regional wine at this price is either sweet, not well made, or both.
 But the Mama is a light, easy-drinking wine, a mostly cabernet sauvignon blend that has an almost Beaujolais-like softness.
-If you don’t live in New Mexico, you can Serve it with barbecue, and especially pulled pork.
+If you don’t live in New Mexico, you can order it from the winery.
+Serve it with barbecue, and especially pulled pork.

 ?
 Espelt Corali 2006 ($10).
 Yet another terrific rose in a year of of terrific roses.
 This Spanish wine is a marvelous pale pink color, and is exceptionally dry and stony — just what I like about Spanish roses.
 Drink it chilled while you’re watching the fireworks or with grilled vegetables, burgers or hot dogs.